 Do you love the thought of getting away in your motorhome on the open roads with no internet to disturb you?
 Well no, not many of us do now.
-Some of us can’t even contemplate the thought of going away without being sure we have a good internet connection, either for work, social media, FaceTiming family back home or just to make sure the kids are entertained and not whinging.
+Some of us can’t even contemplate the thought of going away without being sure we have a good internet connection on our motorhomes, either for work, social media, FaceTiming family back home or just to make sure the kids are entertained and not whinging.

 You may be able to connect to free WiFi in town centres or cafes, but this limits where you can use it and may not always have a good coverage.
 If at home you use BT WiFi they have a large selection of open zones which you can sign into for free, however again these are usually only found in public places or towns and cities.

 If you’re travelling or just holidaying and know where you will be stopping it is possible to pick out parks that offer WiFi.
 However, the quality, cost and availability of the connection can vary on parks, with many struggling to offer good connection across the whole park due to vegetation and sheer ground space.

 To help reduce this problem there are a host of WiFi booster devices available.
 WiFi boosters help to increase the connectivity you have to free WiFi signals.
 The device is attached to the outside of your motorhome and they are usually available as omni-directional or directional.

 A popular WiFi booster on the market is the iBoost Pro D8 Directional System by Motorhome WiFi. https://www.motorhomewifi.com/catalog/iboost-wifi-system/.

 Another option is to install WiFi into your motorhome with the use of a MiFi.
 MiFi’s are small, compact and portable devices that provide internet signal on the move; they are similar to home WiFi broadband, just for out and about.
 These systems work on 3G and 4G mobile broadband and are perfect for those wanting internet signal when out in their motorhomes, both on the road and in in completely secluded spots away from campsites.